9 Top Companies that Buy Houses for Cash in 2024

 Sundae is a marketplace that connects homeowners selling distressed properties with multiple local investors who want to buy them.
 Sellers speak with an advisor over the phone or fill out an online form.
 The next steps are a brief home visit by a market expert followed by a home inspection and seller disclosure.

 Your home is then listed on the Sundae investor marketplace along with photos and a 3D tour.
-Sundae provides sellers with their highest offers to review after four business days.
-If you find an offer to your liking, you can close in as few as 10 days or within 60 days depending on your timeline.
+Sundae presents sellers with their highest offers and generally gives them four days to accept or reject.
+If you decide to accept an offer, you can close in as few as 10 days or within 60 days, depending on your timeline.
 Sellers may also be eligible for a cash advance of up to $10,000 prior to closing.

 Locations: Based in San Francisco, Sundae serves 10 metro areas across California and Texas.
 The company is planning to expand its operations, so check its location page for an up-to-date list.